 According to Bureau of Labor statistics, the event industry is expected to increase in the U.S. by 11% between 2016 and 2026.
 Outlook about the future is positive and 85% of event planners are optimistic about the future.
 The meetings and events industry has a lot to celebrate!
 They are riding high!

-This is why now is the time for meeting and event planners to innovate.
+This is why now is the time for meeting and event planners to think about innovation in meetings and events.
 I’m usually hired to go into companies, industries and organizations that are being disrupted.
 They are usually at the point where they’re spiraling down in a sea of change that they can’t get out from under.
-Don’t give me wrong, there’s never a bad time to innovate, but innovating when you’re on top can keep you from getting to that downward spiral to begin with.
+Don’t give me wrong, there’s never a bad time to innovate.
+But innovating when you’re on top can keep you from getting to that downward spiral to begin with.
 This has saved many industries from the brink that people had written off.

-It’s much better to focus on innovating when things are going well because you have more of what you need, which is resources, talent and time.
-When a company is down, people tend to want to leave a sinking ship, so you may loose some of your top people and not have the time and money to implement any good ideas you do have.
+It’s much better to focus on innovating when things are going well.
+You have more of what you need, which is resources, talent and time.
+When a company is down, people tend to want to leave a sinking ship.
+You may loose some of your top people and not have the time and money to implement good ideas you have.

 Once people get to the top there is a tendency to rest on their laurels and start thinking that disruption will never happen to them.
 The outlook is rosy and their bank accounts are too.
 “We’re invincible and we’re not worried about the future or competition!”
 This is dangerous thinking, my friend.